sage-code/eve/manual/overview.md

 * Local identifiers use lowercase letters and numbers;
 * Public members start with one capital letter, can contain lowercase letters and digits;
 * System environment variables use prefix "$".
 These are global constants in Bee;
-* Constants  use prefix "$" and can start with uppercase if they are also public;
+* System constants use prefix "$" and can start with uppercase if they are also public;
-* Variables  use prefix "#" and can start with uppercase if they are also public;
+* System variables use prefix "#" and can start with uppercase if they are also public;
-* References use prefix "@" and can start with uppercase if they are also public;
+* References types use prefix "@" and can start with uppercase if they are also public;
-* Scoping operator is "." not "::" like it is frequent in other languages;
+* Scoping operator is "." not "::".
+You can use alias or module name as scope qualifier;

 ## Comments

-* Title comment is using ## two hashes like wiki pages
+* Title comment is using ## two hashes like Wiki pages
 * Sub-title comment and line separators are using: "**"
 * End of line comment can be done using "--"
 * Boxed comments are using notation "+-...-+"